BUXIDIGITAL/sandbox1/README.md

 ## 🎨 Branding

-The site currently uses "ResumeBuilder" as a placeholder name.
+The site currently uses "HostedResume.com" as a placeholder name.
 To customize with your own brand:

-1. **Search and replace** "ResumeBuilder" with your brand name in:
+1. **Search and replace** "HostedResume.com" with your brand name in:
    - `index.html`
    - `builder.html`
    - `README.md`